carbon-design-system/carbon-labs/docs/developing.md

 ## Installing dependencies

-Carbon for AI is a collection of components, each as its own package, in the same git repository.
+Carbon Labs is a collection of components, each as its own package, in the same git repository.
 You might have heard this setup described as a [monorepo](https://en.wikipedia.org/wiki/Monorepo).

 As a result, we use two pieces of tooling to help us managing installing